 clean: -rm *.o *~ core paper

-make echoes the commands, after macro substitution to show you what is happening as it happens.
+Make echoes the commands, after macro substitution to show you what is happening.
 Sometimes you might want to turn that off.
 For example −

 install: @echo You must be root to install